 • Production Volume: Limited production runs and scarcity can drive prices upward, as supply constraints meet high demand.

-By recognizing the interplay between quality, reputation, and market dynamics, stakeholders can identify opportunities that align with their investment strategies and palate preferences.
+When you can read the interplay between quality, reputation, and market dynamics, you start spotting opportunities that align with your investment strategy and your own palate preferences.

 merlot